xvik/dropwizard-guicey-examples/rest-sub-resource/README.md

 }
 ```

 Now sub resource is managed by HK container and so can use all jersey features.
-Sub resource
+But sub resource
 instance will be created for each request.

 Note that if `SubResource` would be annotated with `@Path` it should be annotated with `@InvisibleForScanner`